-Lowell Arkansas LSAT Course offerings
+TestMasters Lowell Arkansas LSAT Prep Courses

 Full Length LSAT Course

-- Eighty classroom hours of instruction
+- Eighty hours of in-class instruction

 - Instructors who have scored in at least the 98th percentile on an officially administered Law School Admission Test